William Blake: Cultural influence

-Many such as June Singer have argued that Blake's thoughts on human nature greatly anticipate and parallel the thinking of the psychoanalyst Carl Jung.
+Many such as June Singer have argued that Blake's thoughts on human nature anticipate and parallel the thinking of the psychoanalyst Carl Jung.
 In Jung's own words: "Blake [is] a tantalizing study, since he compiled a lot of half or undigested knowledge in his fantasies.
 According to my ideas they are an artistic production rather than an authentic representation of unconscious processes."
 Similarly, Diana Hume George claimed that Blake can be seen as a precursor to the ideas of Sigmund Freud.

-Blake had an enormous influence on the beat poets of the 1950s and the counterculture of the 1960s, frequently being cited by such seminal figures as beat poet Allen Ginsberg, songwriters Bob Dylan, Richard Ashcroft, Jim Morrison, Van Morrison, Bruce Dickinson, and English writer Aldous Huxley.
-The Pulitzer-winning composer William Bolcom set Songs of Innocence and of Experience to music, with different poems set to different styles of music, "from modern techniques to Broadway to Country/Western" and reggae.
+Blake had an enormous influence on the beat poets of the 1950s and the counterculture of the 1960s, frequently being cited by such seminal figures as the beat poet Allen Ginsberg, the songwriters Bob Dylan, Richard Ashcroft, Jim Morrison, Van Morrison and Bruce Dickinson, and the writer Aldous Huxley.
+The Pulitzer Prize for Music–winning composer William Bolcom set Songs of Innocence and of Experience to music, with different poems set to different styles of music, "from modern techniques to Broadway to Country/Western" and reggae.

 Much of the central conceit of Philip Pullman's fantasy trilogy His Dark Materials is rooted in the world of Blake's The Marriage of Heaven and Hell.
 Blake also features as a relatively significant character in Brian Catling's fantasy novel The Erstwhile, where his visions of angelic beings are figured into the story.
-Canadian music composer Kathleen Yearwood is one of many contemporary musicians that have set Blake's poems to music.
-After World War II, Blake's role in popular culture came to the fore in a variety of areas such as popular music, film, and the graphic novel, leading Edward Larrissy to assert that "Blake is the Romantic writer who has exerted the most powerful influence on the twentieth century."
+The composer Kathleen Yearwood is one of many contemporary musicians that have set Blake's poems to music.
+After the Second World War, Blake's role in popular culture came to the fore in a variety of areas such as popular music, film and the graphic novel, leading Edward Larrissy to assert that "Blake is the Romantic writer who has exerted the most powerful influence on the twentieth century."